Debt

 • Write out a budget plan every few months or when anything that affects your cash changes like changing jobs, having kids or coming into a bit of money.
 See our Budgeting page

-• Find help as soon as you realise you can’t make ends meet.
-Go to a not-for-profit advice agency.
-Private companies will often charge you for helping, which defeats the purpose, and it will take longer to get back on top.
+• We should find help as soon as we realise we can’t make ends meet.
+Go to a charity or not-for-profit advice centre.
+Private companies often charge us for helping, which defeats the purpose, and it will take longer to get back on top.

-• If you have debts, but a bit of money left over each week, pay off as much as you can afford without over-committing yourself.
-Be realistic because if you commit to payment levels and can’t keep up with them, you will struggle to reach a new deal with lenders.
+• If we have debts, but a bit of money left over each week, we should pay off as much as we can afford without over-committing ourselves.
+Be realistic.
+If we commit to payment levels and can’t keep up with them, we will struggle to reach a new deal with lenders.

 • Understand how interest works.
-It’s the charge placed on top of what you borrow.
-As it’s a percentage, the more you borrow, the more it costs you.
-Also the higher the percentage, the more it costs you.
-Next time you see an ad for a payday loan or easy access credit, take note of the percentage.
-QuickQuid say 1,734% is representative, so if you borrowed £100 and it took you a year to pay it back, you would pay £1,834.
+It’s the charge placed on top of what we borrow.
+As it’s a percentage, the more we borrow, the more it costs us.
+And, of course, the higher the percentage, the more that costs us too.

 • Pay off debts with high interest first.
-If you can, find credit with cheaper interest and move your debt around, working towards paying it off.
-It can take a while but you’ll feel in control.
+If we can, we should find credit (also know as debt) with cheaper interest and move our debt around, working towards paying it off.
+It can take a while but this is all about taking control.

-• Never borrow money from an unlicensed lender, even if it’s someone you know.
-They offer ready cash and there’s no paperwork, but that means they can ask you to pay whatever they like in future.
+• Never borrow money from an unlicensed lender, even if it’s someone we know.
+They offer ready cash and there’s no paperwork, but that means they can ask us to pay whatever they like in future.
+They are loan sharks (more here).
 If you get caught in this trap, contact the Illegal Money Lending Team on 0300 555 2222.

-• Don’t stick your head in the sand.
+• We mustn’t stick our head in the sand.
 Face up to debt, however small, and take action.
-There is free help available and if you owe too much to even make the minimum payments each month, find help fast.
-You’ll find you start to feel better with someone on your side who may be able to speak to lenders and even handle your payments for you.
+There is free help available and if we owe too much to even make the minimum payments each month, we need to find help fast.
+People find they start to feel better with someone on their side who may be able to speak to lenders and even handle their payments for them.

-• Don’t be scared to pick up the phone as soon as you know you’re struggling.
-They want to get their money back, however long it takes, and it’s in their interests to strike a deal.
+• Don’t be scared to pick up the phone.
+We should do this as soon as we know we’re struggling.
+Creditors (who we owe money to) want to get their money back, however long it takes, and it’s in their interests to strike a deal.

-• Never borrow for anything you don’t absolutely need unless you are completely sure you can repay it, on time and preferably before the lender whacks interest on top.
+• We should never borrow for anything we don’t absolutely need unless we are completely sure we can repay it, on time and preferably before the lender whacks interest on top.

 Breathing Space